NSCA CPT Study Guide

 Protein

-Proteins are a main nutrient of interest for humans, especially those that are bodybuilders, weightlifters, and other people that train with resistance training.
+Proteins are a main nutrient of interest for humans, especially bodybuilders, weightlifters, and other people who train with resistance training.

-Energy intake and protein source are two of the most important factors to look at when finding protein.
+Energy intake and protein sources are two of the most important factors to consider when finding protein.
 Protein also may be used as a last resort when running low on carbs and fat.

 Protein requirements from meats will be lower than if the main protein source is from plants.